elixir-europe/BioHackathon-projects-2019/projects/5/README.md

 - This biohackathon aligns with the following ELIXIR platforms: data, tools and interoperability.
 ELIXIR communities which may find it relevant are Human Data and Rare Diseases.

+## Resources and guidelines

+A breakdown of work, suggested resources and approach [can be found here](http://bit.ly/bh-rdmaps).

 ## Team

 **Submitter:** Marek Ostaszewski